tsgates/arch-wiki-markdown/wiki/SSMTP.md

 SSMTP
 =====

-Note:This program still works as of 11-14-2009 but note that SSMTP is no longer being developed.
-You might want to consider an alternative like MSMTP.

-Note:22 Feb 2010: SSMTP seems to be maintained.
-SSMTP 2.6.4-1 was put in the Arch Linux packages at 2009-11-26.
-And in Debian unstable version 2.6.4-3 was put in their unstable repository on 2010-02-09 and move to testing just 10 days later: http://packages.qa.debian.org/s/ssmtp.html

 SSMTP is a program to deliver an email from a local computer to a configured mailhost (mailhub).
 It is not a mail server (like feature-rich mail server sendmail) and does not receive mail, expand